aj-naik/Text-Summarization/src/abstractive/README.md

-# Text-Summarization T5, Pegasus, Longformer2RoBerta
+# Text-Summarization (T5, Pegasus, Longformer2RoBerta, BART and LED)
-Jupyter Notebooks containing applications of T5, Pegasus Tranformers and Longformer2RoBerta for Abstractive Text Summarization.
+Jupyter Notebooks containing use cases of pretrained models of T5, Pegasus, Longformer2RoBerta, BART and LED Transformers for Abstractive Text Summarization.

+Pegasus gives output by a reasonable margin compared to other models.